 Borchers Bed & Breakfast makes a great base for fly fishermen.
 Located within walking distance of the Old AuSable Fly Shop, Spike's and uptown Grayling, Borchers overlooks the beautiful AuSable River.

-Borchers is near to two exceptional Fly Shops offering guide service.
+Borchers is near to three exceptional Fly Shops offering guide service.